smartin015/continuousprint/docs/gcode-scripting.md

 This can be done by adding a **Preprocessor**, which is a little bit of extra code that modifies how your GCODE script is executed.

+### The Basics

 Preprocessors are optionally added to assigned scripts in the `Events` settings tab.
 They evaluate based on instantaneous state details, print file metadata, and optional externally provided state.

+* An Event can have multiple Scripts; each Script executes in-order when the Event fires.
+* Each Script can have either zero or one Preprocessor assigned.
+  * If it does not have a Preprocessor, it is run as-is.
+  * If it does have a Preprocessor, the Preprocessor is run first and its output is applied to that Script before that script is executed.

 ### Language